JulesWang/JOS-vmx/README.md

 * Have read the Chapter 19 INTRODUCTION TO VIRTUAL-MACHINE EXTENSIONS of Intel Software Developer's Manual Volume 3B System Programming Guide, Part 2(3B in brief).
 * Have finished JOS Lab2.
 * Have known what is the "**Matrix**".
+* Have EPT and Unrestricted guest features present in the CPU.
+This is not necessary if you use bochs emulator instead.

 Brief note
 -------